tperger/PARTICIPATE/README.md

 ## A stochastic approach to dynamic participation in energy communities

-This is the GitHub repository of the code developed for the analyses in
+This is the GitHub repository of the code developed for the analyses in:

 Perger, T., Zwickl-Bernhard, S., Golab, A., & Auer, H. (2022).
 A stochastic approach to dynamic participation in energy communities.
 Elektrotechnik Und Informationstechnik : E & i. https://doi.org/10.1007/s00502-022-01069-2